 Consensus among the central bankers is that they are happy with how the economy has shaped up over the last year, given a trade war and deteriorating global growth.
 While more rate cuts are possible, three insurance cuts seem to be customary when compared to similar Fed easing cycles of the past.
 Fed Chair Jerome Powell has often cited similar financial instances in 1995 and 1998.
 Indications point to The Fed remaining largely data dependent as they continue to monitor the effects of the prior three cuts.

 Movement in the other direction doesn’t seem likely in the near term.
 In front of Congress in October, Jerome Powell stated, “we would need to see a really significant move-up in inflation that’s persistent before we would consider raising rates.”
 This is in line with the FOMC’s projections from September, with the median projections of 2020 fed funds rate at 1.9%.

 What’s next with interest rates and The Fed?

 To get the full scoop on the statement made by Fed Chairman Powell after this month’s meeting, be sure to follow us on Twitter, Facebook and Linkedin.
 We will provide a summary and reaction to the meeting following its conclusion.

-If your company has cash reserves and you are worried that you aren’t getting the most competitive rates in this declining rate environment, give our team a call.
-Marketplace Banking™ by the American Deposit Management Co. can provide safety, liquidity and the most competitive rates available for up to $100 million with a single deposit and single monthly statement.
+If your company has cash reserves and you are worried that you aren’t getting competitive rates in this declining rate environment, give our team a call.
+Marketplace Banking™ by the American Deposit Management Co. can provide safety, liquidity and nationally competitive rates for up to $100 million with a single deposit and single monthly statement.
 The best part is you get to keep your bank.
 For more information, contact a member of the ADM team today!